Reaction to Shell scrapping dual share structure - Up News Info

 Article content

-LONDON — Royal Dutch Shell will scrap its dual share system in favor of a single class of shares to boost shareholder payouts and simplify its structure, it said on Monday.
+LONDON — Royal Dutch Shell will scrap its dual share structure and shift its tax residence and head office to Britain from the Netherlands, seeking to keep investors on board as the energy giant plans a shift away from oil and gas.

-MARKET REACTION: Shares in Royal Dutch Shell rose 1.8% in early European trade after the announcement.
+MARKET REACTION: Shares in Royal Dutch Shell rose 2.2% in European trade after the announcement.

 COMMENTS: